54M5M17H/github-search/README.md

 2) Go to your [chrome extensions dashboard](chrome://extensions/)

+3) Select `Developer Mode` with the slider

-3) Click `Load Unpacked` & select the downloaded file
+4) Click `Load Unpacked` & select the downloaded directory

-4) Go to your [chrome extensions shortcuts](chrome://extensions/shortcuts) & choose a shortcut key
+5) Go to your [chrome extensions shortcuts](chrome://extensions/shortcuts) & choose a shortcut key

-5) Open the extension, using the shortcut key you've just set
+6) Open the extension, using the shortcut key you've just set
-6) Expand the users & orgs tab, & enter any Github users or organisations you want to include in your search by default
+7) Expand the users & orgs tab, & enter any Github users or organisations you want to include in your search by default, as a comma separated list
-7) Now you can search for any repos belonging to those users or organisations by term, pressing enter
+8) Now you can search for any repos belonging to those users or organisations by term, pressing enter